-Square numbers and cubic numbers have been moved to this chapter, and are presented along with square roots and cube roots which were previously in this chapter.
+Square numbers has been moved to this chapter, and is presented along with square roots which was previously in this chapter.
+Cubic numbers has been added to this chapter, as they are useful numbers for students to be familiar with.

-The Divisibility section in the previous edition has been split into three sections: Divisibility, Even and odd numbers, and Divisibility tests.
+The divisibility tests section in the previous edition has been split into three sections: Divisibility, Even and odd numbers, and Divisibility tests.
 We feel it is important that students first become comfortable with the idea of divisibility in simple cases by performing the division first, before using tests to determine divisibility for larger numbers.

-In the final question of the Delectable Numbers Activity in Section E, students are asked to find the only 9 digit delectable numbers which uses the digits 1 to 9 once each.
+In the final question of the Delectable Numbers Activity in Section E, students are asked to find the only 9 digit delectable number which uses the digits 1 to 9 once each.
 Whilst this will be very challenging for students to find the number using only their knowledge of divisibility, students should be encouraged to think about which digits can be placed easily.
 For example, it should be easy for students to recognise that the 5 must be placed in the 5th position.
 Students should also see that the even numbers must be placed in the even numbered positions.
 Students should see the goal here as not necessarily to find the number, but to use logic and their knowledge of divisibility to cut down the possibilities as much as possible.

 Since this is the first year students are introduced to lowest common multiples, it is found simply by listing multiples of each number, identifying the common multiples, and hence stating the lowest of these.
-Finding the lowest common multiple using the prime factorisations of each number will be presented in MYP 3.
+Finding the lowest common multiple using the prime factorisations of each number will be presented in Year 8.

-In the Discussion in Section J, students should see that the lowest common multiple of 12 and 5 is 60.
+In the Discussion at the end of Section J, students should see that the lowest common multiple of 12 and 5 is 60.